Public Health Sciences: Specialization in Health Promotion and Behavioral Sciences (PhD)

 The student’s dissertation research will be guided by, and the final product approved by a Dissertation Committee.
 The Chair of the Committee, who must come from within the department, will be appointed by the Dean of the School of Public Health and Information Sciences upon the advice of the Chair of the Department of Health Promotion and Behavioral Sciences.

 The Dissertation Committee shall consist of at least four members to a maximum of six members.
 The Chair of the Committee and at least one other committee member must be from the department.
-Additional members should be from outside of the department or school.
+At least one of the additional members must be from outside of the department.
 Students are encouraged to meet with their committee chair regarding prospective committee members who will mentor them throughout this process.
 A committee member must have a doctoral degree, be credentialed to teach graduate-level courses relevant to the degree, and have recent involvement in research, scholarship, or creative activity within the previous five years.
 The Dean of Academic Affairs at SPHIS must approve the members to serve on the committee.
 The Committee will subsequently be approved by the School of Public Health and Information Sciences.

 Once the student has completed work on the dissertation, the student will schedule a date with his/her Dissertation Committee for the final oral examination during which the student will defend the dissertation.
-The dissertation must be approved by the committee and the Chair of the Department by majority vote before it can be submitted to the School of Interdisciplinary and Graduate Studies.
+The dissertation must be approved by the committee and the Chair of the Department by majority vote before it can be submitted to the Graduate School.
 The defense is a public event to which members of the University community will be invited as well as those the student worked with on the project.

-The dissertation copy must follow the guidelines of the School of Interdisciplinary and Graduate Studies located at louisville.edu/graduate/current-students/thesis-dissertation-information.
+The dissertation copy must follow the guidelines of the Graduate School.

 The following steps must be taken to submit the final copy of the dissertation electronically after oral defense and approval of the committee:

-- Final document must be converted to a PDF (following the guidelines as noted above) and sent to the School of Interdisciplinary and Graduate Studies and the department’s administrative assistant.
+- Final document must be converted to a PDF (following the guidelines as noted above) and sent to the Graduate School and the department’s administrative assistant.

 - The signature page within the electronic version must have the names of your committee members typed under the signature line; the signatures cannot be scanned into the document.

-- Submit a signed signature page on white paper, with original signatures, to the School of Interdisciplinary and Graduate Studies.
+- Submit a signed signature page on white paper, with original signatures, to the Graduate School.